Passing ... passing ... and then she speaks. |

 found it impossible devise a revised quiz that when tested I

-consider to have a reasonable degree of accuracy and fairness.
-I've arrived at the conclusion that it is
+consider having a reasonable degree of accuracy and fairness.

 and therefore